West Ridge Academy: Litigation and controversy

 West Ridge has been the subject of several lawsuits, including personal injury lawsuits in 2008 and 2010.
-On January 2, 2009, a past student of the academy, published an article alleging abuses and controversial practices at the ranch.
+On January 2, 2009, a past student of the academy published an article alleging abuses and controversial practices at the ranch.
 On January 9, 2009, Salt Lake City radio station KRCL invited Buttars, current West Ridge staff, and the student to the talk show RadioActive! to discuss the article, but Buttars and West Ridge staff declined the invitation.
 On October 21, 2010, the student sued West Ridge Academy in California District court, alleging negligence, physical abuse, and sexual abuse.

 Allegations of abuse from former students were one of the main reasons Utah's Board of Education initially denied the application for West Ridge Academy to become a charter school called Eagle Summit Academy.
 In response to the allegations, the State Office of Education prepared a 60-page report providing more details for the Board on the issues raised.
 The report identified several lawsuits against West Ridge Academy, several of which were settled out of court, but could not find any corroborating evidence to support the allegations of abuse.
 The report was also critical of school's proposed financial structure.

 In 2020, West Ridge Academy was under investigation after a teen girl from Bermuda died by suicide there.

 In 2021, an employee was charged with child abuse after breaking a child's wrist who was allegedly verbally acting out in class and being defiant.

 Relationship with LDS Church

-The academy is nondenominational and open to all regardless of religious affiliation, but has had a number of connections with the LDS Church throughout the academy's history.
+The academy was nondenominational and open to all regardless of religious affiliation, but has had a number of connections with the LDS Church throughout the academy's history.
 The academy was established in 1964 with the assistance of a $10,000 donation from David O. McKay, then president of the LDS Church.
 There are several elderly couples called as LDS service missionaries at the academy.
 The service missionaries provide spiritual tutoring but do not proselytize, using the Book of Mormon and the Bible with LDS teens and only the Bible when interacting with teens of other faiths at the academy.
-Ken Allen, the academy's director, has stated that the missionaries' role is pivotal in the reformation of the boys and girls who attend West Ridge Academy.
+Ken Allen, the academy's past director, has stated that the missionaries' role is pivotal in the reformation of the boys and girls who attend West Ridge Academy.
 Prior to 2005, while operating under the name, Utah Boys Ranch, the logo of the facility included the phrase, "Do What is Right, Let the Consequence Follow", taken from an LDS hymn.
 H. David Burton, when he was the Presiding Bishop of the LDS Church, said that the LDS Church "has been and continues to be a long-time supporter" of West Ridge Academy.